Slugs in the Garden: What They’re Really Doing Here

 • Improve airflow where possible

-• Hand-picking at dusk or early morning
+• Hand-pick at dusk or early morning

 It’s slow.
 It works.
 It also reminds you how many things happen in the garden while you’re not looking.